-NOTE: Using the above guidelines, please make sure you have entered athletes in the correct events.
+NOTE: Using the above guidelines, please make sure your athletes are entered in the correct events.

 Relays

 Each Relay will consist of 4 team members.
 No one athlete or unified partner can swim more than one leg of the relay.